Protect Amazonia – NO to the EU-Mercosur Free Trade Agreement!

 According to the European Commission, the agreement promote further economic growth and protect the rainforests and human rights.
 But with regard to the latter, there is little more than statements of intent without effective regulations to enforce them.

 A large part of the European public is against the agreement.
 Members of the business community, the European Parliament and governments of the EU member states have all spoken out against the deal.

 In the face of all this resistance, the European Commission is using a trick to salvage the trade deal: The economic part – i.e. the free trade agreement – is to be approved by the Commission and the Council of Ministers behind closed doors.
 Only the political part – the association agreement – is to go through the European Parliament and the parliaments and governments of the 26 EU member states.

-Brazil's government has been particularly reckless in its agricultural and environmental policies.
-President Bolsonaro has been indicted for genocide against the country's indigenous people at the International Criminal Court in The Hague.
+Brazil's government was particularly reckless in its agricultural and environmental policies under the previous president, Jair Bolsonaro.
+Bolsonaro has been indicted for genocide against the country's indigenous people at the International Criminal Court in The Hague.
 We support the indictment in our petition "Prosecute Brazilian President Bolsonaro for genocide!", which has been signed by more than 228,000 people from all over the world.

 On October 7, 2020, the European Parliament passed an amendment stating that the planned EU agreement with the four South American Mercosur countries cannot be ratified as it stands.

 The EU parliamentarians' demands include making the Paris climate agreement as well as the Convention on Biological Diversity essential components of the free trade agreement.
 It also called for the agreement to be environmentally friendly and to respect the rights of indigenous peoples affected by deforestation, land grabbing and structural violence.